 Change energy labelling algorithms so that most Groups lose approximately 2 stars, which is intended to maintain the value of the label as a selection aid for refrigerator and freezer buyers and as a motivation for suppliers.
-The new label is to be phased in over the period April 2009 to April 2010.
+The new label is to be phased in over the period October 2008 to October 2009.
 A new approach based on a de facto surface area function is used to better represent changes in energy consumption across a wide range of cabinet sizes.

-Incorporate the revised test method AS/NZS 4474.1-2007 as a prerequisite for registration1 for use of the new energy label in 2010.
+Incorporate the revised test method AS/NZS 4474.1-2007 as a prerequisite for registration1 for use of the new energy label in 2009.

-The new algorithms result in a reduction of about 2 stars for nearly all groups as illustrated in Figure 1.
-The exceptions to this general rule are Group 6C, where the reductions in star rating are less than 1 star and Group 1, where the reduction in star rating is typically 4 stars (varies) (due to a relatively weak algorithm in 2000 for this group).
+The new algorithms result in a reduction of about 2 stars for nearly all groups as illustrated in Figure 1 below.
+The exceptions to this general rule are Group 6C, where the reductions in star rating are less than 1 star and Group 1, where the reduction in star rating is typically 4 stars (varies).